Political Science (POLSC-UH)

 Typically offered January term

-Democracy in Britain is creaking under the strain of unprecedented challenges.
+Democracy In Britain: Crisis and Change in the United Kingdom: Democracy in Britain is creaking under the strain of unprecedented challenges.
 From Scottish nationalism to Brexit; from a Covid recession to post-Covid runaway inflation; from a welfare state in decline to populism on the rise; from anger about immigration to a renewed focus on the legacy of Britain's imperial past - the constitution, political fabric and social contract of the UK is being tested as never before.
 This course will look at the state of British democracy: its constitutional coherence, the changing role of its main political institutions, debates about Britain in the world after Brexit, the rise of new issues and new social movements, and the ongoing revolution in citizens' attitudes towards politics.
-Through classes, guest speakers from a range of institutions and across the political spectrum, organized visits (including to Parliament & the UK Supreme Court), and contemporary British TV documentaries, the course asks: How is democratic life in the UK coping?
+Through classes, guest speakers from a range of institutions and across the political spectrum, organized visits (including to Parliament and the UK Supreme Court), and contemporary British TV documentaries, the course asks: How is democratic life in the UK coping?
 How is it changing?
 And what are the central debates about reforming British democracy over the next decade?

 Grading: Ugrd Abu Dhabi Graded